Placeholder-Software/Dissonance/docs/Basics/Quick-Start-UNet-HLAPI.md

-# Quick Start: Dissonance with Photon Unity Networking (PUN)
+# Quick Start: Dissonance with UNet High Level API (HLAPI)

-> *Photon Unity Networking is currently in development.
-This integration is available but may not be fully functional or stable yet!*

-> This Quick Start guide is for those of you integrating Dissonance into a game with **Photon Unity Networking**.
+> This Quick Start guide is for those of you integrating Dissonance into a game with the **Unity Networking High Level API**.

 This tutorial will guide you through the steps required to get a basic Dissonance setup working in your project.
 By the end of this tutorial, you will having working voice comms with all users talking in a global chat room.
 There is a video version of this tutorial [here](TODO).

-Before beginning this tutorial, please refer to the [installation guide](/Basics/Getting Started.md) to learn how to install Dissonance into your project.
+Before beginning this tutorial, please refer to the [installation guide](/Basics/Getting-Started.md) to learn how to install Dissonance into your project.

-A demo scene for this tutorial can be found in the `Dissonance/Integrations/Photon/Demo` folder.
+A demo scene for this tutorial can be found in the `Dissonance/Integrations/UNet_HLAPI/Demo` folder.

 ## Step 1: Dissonance Comms Object

 > Dissonance runs mostly from a single game object, which should be placed somewhere near the root of your scene.
-This object contains the main "Dissonance Comms" behavior, together with the Photon networking script.
+This object contains the main "Dissonance Comms" behavior, together with the UNet HLAPI networking script.

-To place the default Dissonance object into your scene, drag and drop the `DissonanceSetup` prefab from the `Dissonance/Integrations/Photon` folder into your scene.
+To place the default Dissonance object into your scene, drag and drop the `DissonanceSetup` prefab from the `Dissonance/Integrations/UNet_HLAPI` folder into your scene.

-Once you have instantiated the `DissonanceSetup` prefab, you should have an object with two scripts attached: "Dissonance Comms" and `PhotonCommsNetwork`.
+Once you have instantiated the `DissonanceSetup` prefab, you should have an object with two scripts attached: "Dissonance Comms" and `HlapiCommsNetwork`.

-> The Photon integration will automatically route Dissonance traffic through the Photon cloud network.

 ## Step 2: Add a Broadcast Trigger